-do djacu dundafi le spati Youwatergive to the plant seri'a le nu ribanro with-physical-effect the event-of it grows.
+do djacu dunda fi le spati seri'a le nu ri banro

+You water-give to the plant with-physical-effect it grows.
 You water the plant; therefore, it grows.

 with the ri'a changed to seri'a.
 In addition, there are also symmetrical forms: